rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: BoW represents text as a vector of word counts or frequencies, ignoring word order and context.

+**Cost Function**: BoW does not use a traditional cost function but aims to optimize the representation of text for further analysis.

 **Example**: Representing phishing emails as BoW vectors to classify them based on the frequency of suspicious words.

 ##### TF-IDF (Term Frequency-Inverse Document Frequency)
 **When to Use**: Use TF-IDF to highlight important words in a document by considering their frequency across multiple documents.

 **How It Works**: TF-IDF assigns higher weights to words that are frequent in a document but rare across the corpus.

+**Cost Function**: TF-IDF does not use a traditional cost function but aims to optimize the importance of words in the text representation.

 **Example**: Analyzing security logs to identify significant terms that appear frequently in specific incidents but are uncommon in general logs.